learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ### NULL

-Let's say the adminstrator of our Pets Database has found a new cat.
+Let's say the administrator of our Pets Database has found a new cat.
 This kitty doesn't have a name yet, but should be added to our database right away.
 We can add data with missing values using the `NULL` keyword.

 Let's insert our new cat into the database.
 Our abandoned kitty has a breed, but no name or age as of yet: